chalmerj/introcs-lecture-notes/devel/rst/problem-solving-replace.rst

 	practice here, but these incremental problem solving methods were first widely
 	introduced as a part of *extreme programming*.
-	That gives you an idea of the newness at the time.
+	That name gives you an idea of the newness at the time.